Ext2Fsd

 Ext2Fsd (short for Ext2 File System Driver) is a free Installable File System driver written in C for the Microsoft Windows operating system family.
 It facilitates read and write access to the ext2, ext3 and ext4 file systems.

 The driver can be installed on Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows 7, Windows 8, Windows 10, Windows Server 2008, Windows Server 2008 R2.
 Support for Windows NT was dropped in version 0.30.

 The program Ext2Mgr can optionally be installed additionally to manage drive letters and such.
-Since 2017 the application has effectively been abandonware as its author seemingly disappeared in August, 2020.
+Since the final release in 2017, no further updates have been made to Ext2Fsd.
+The official website succumbed to link rot in 2024.

 Reception

 The German computer magazine PC-WELT reported frequent program crashes in 2009.
 The program was not able to access ext3 partitions smoothly.
 This often led to a blue screen.
 Crashes of this type can lead to data loss, for example if there is not yet permanently stored data in the main memory.
 The program could only access ext2 partitions without errors.
 In 2012, Computerwoche warned that access to ext3 partitions was "not harmless".
 Data loss may occur.